 So this is my big project.
 A lifetime of transformation.
 To see ourselves in a different light.
 A light that shines bright and sparkles with our great potential.
 A light that shines so bright it can embrace us all.
 If only we can learn to see.
 Seeing is believing.
 And we can start seeing in our dreams.

-1. On 16 April my TED talk at TEDxWassenaar will be about this topic.
+1. On 10 September my TED talk at TEDxWassenaar will was about this topic.
+See the talk here.

 2. Dutch readers can read my book ‘De mens van morgen; van homo sapiens naar homo conexus‘